Team-BANERUS/poketwo-Autocatcher/README.md

 - You will only require the token of the account you want to run this bot on, it's better if it's an alt as self-bots violate ToS and you can get banned.
 To grab your token visit [this page](https://github.com/TheRacingLion/Discord-SelfBot/wiki/Discord-Token-Tutorial).
 - For further configuration you'll Just need to start the bot.

-## Perks
-> **Perks are some extra features given to You!**
-- Documentations of settings and Other Worth stuff.
-- Request New Features
-- Source code
-- Support and Queries

 # Disclaimer
 1. I (and others contributors) are not responsible for any actions you perform using it.
 Use it at your own risk.